The most successful band in the history of popular music

-The Beatles where the leaders of the so called British Invasion, with their catchy Rock n Roll infused Pop they took America by storm, creating hysteria everywhere they went.
+The Beatles were the leaders of the so-called British Invasion.
+With their catchy rock n roll infused pop, they took America by storm, creating hysteria everywhere they went.

-Among The Beatles hits you’d find: A Hard Days Night, She Loves You, Help, Let It Be, Blackbird, A Day In The Life, Michelle, Live And Let Die, Eleanor Rigby, Hey Jude and Strawberry Fields.
+Among The Beatles hits you’ll find A Hard Days Night, She Loves You, Help, Let It Be, Blackbird, A Day In The Life, Michelle, Live And Let Die, Eleanor Rigby, Hey Jude, Don’t Let Me Down and Strawberry Fields.

 McCartney paired Bach with Donovan and found Blackbird!

-Blackbird was written by Paul McCartney after he woke up by a bird at 6 in the morning in India.
+Blackbird was written by Paul McCartney after he was woken up by a bird at six o’clock in the morning, in India.

-Other inspirations where Johann Sebastian Bachs Bouree and Jason Donovan’s picking pattern.
+Other inspirations were Johann Sebastian Bach’s Bouree and Jason Donovan’s picking pattern.

-Released on The White Album (used as slang, it was simply called The Beatles, printed on a white cover) in 1968 it instantly became yet another classic to add to Beatles immense hit parade.
+Released on The White Album (used as slang, it was simply called The Beatles, printed on a white cover), in 1968, it instantly became yet another classic to add to The Beatles immense hit parade.

-The Beatles had gone from being the first boy-band ever to the most respected act in the industry.
+The Beatles had gone from being the first boy band ever to be the most respected act in the industry.

-The White Album sold a staggering 19 x Platinum in the U.S alone and charted #1 in 6 countries.
+The White Album sold a staggering nineteen times platinum in the U.S alone and charted at #1 in six countries.

-In the spirit of true British humor, The Beatles would give journalists different answers to the same question, constantly pushing the envelope of what they would print.
+Beatles responded by making fun of everything.
+For example, they would give journalists different answers to the same question, constantly pushing the boundaries of what they would print.

-According to Wikipedia, ‘Blackbird’ is quoted to be a song Paul wrote whilst in Scotland, seeing racial tension escalate in America he sang “blackbird fly”, referring to that black women should get out of there.
+According to Wikipedia, Blackbird is quoted to be a song that Paul wrote whilst in Scotland.
+Seeing racial tension escalate in America, he sang “blackbird fly”, referring to the idea that black women should get out of there.